Polish–Soviet War: Diplomatic front

 The French Military Mission to Poland of four hundred members arrived in 1919.
 It consisted mostly of French officers but included also a few British advisers led by Adrian Carton de Wiart.
 In summer 1920, there were one thousand officers and soldiers in the mission, under General Paul Prosper Henrys.
 Members of the French Mission, through the training programs they conducted and frontline involvement, contributed to battle readiness of Polish forces.
 The French officers included Captain Charles de Gaulle.
 During the Polish–Soviet War he won the Virtuti Militari, Poland's highest military decoration.
 In France, de Gaulle had enlisted in General Józef Haller's "Blue Army".
 The army's transit to Poland in 1919 was facilitated by France.
 Blue Army troops were mostly of Polish origin but included also international volunteers who had been under French command during World War I. In 1920, France was reluctant to aid Poland in Poland's war with Soviet Russia.
 Only after the Soviet armistice conditions were presented on 8 August, France declared, through its representative in Warsaw, the intention to support Poland morally, politically and materially in its fight for independence.

 On 25 July 1920, the expanded Interallied Mission to Poland arrived in Warsaw.
 Led by the British diplomat Edgar Vincent, it included the French diplomat Jean Jules Jusserand and Maxime Weygand, chief of staff to Marshal Ferdinand Foch, the supreme commander of the victorious Entente.
 The Allied politicians expected to assume control over Poland's foreign affairs and military policies, with Weygand becoming top military commander in the war.
 It was not allowed and General Weygand accepted an advisory position.
 The dispatch of the Allied mission to Warsaw was a proof that the West had not given up on Poland and gave the Poles a reason to believe that not all was lost.
 The mission members made a significant contribution to the war effort.
 However, the crucial Battle of Warsaw was fought and won primarily by the Poles.
 Many in the West erroneously believed that it was the timely arrival of the Allies that had saved Poland; Weygand occupied the central role in the myth that was created.

 As Polish–French cooperation continued, French weaponry, including infantry armament, artillery and Renault FT tanks, were shipped to Poland to reinforce its military.
 On 21 February 1921, France and Poland agreed to a formal military alliance.
-During the Soviet–Polish negotiations, Polish Ministry of Foreign Affairs paid particular attention to keeping the Allies informed of their course and making them feel co-responsible for the outcome.
+During the Polish-Soviet negotiations, Polish Ministry of Foreign Affairs paid particular attention to keeping the Allies informed of their course and making them feel co-responsible for the outcome.